 Sure, it’s not as stylish as the other Japanese chef knives in this article, but it’s just as impeccably crafted and designed.
 All the seams on the handle are smooth, no rough edges.
 And it comes from the factory, without fail, bleedingly sharp.
 Please refer to my article on Best Chef Knives for more backstory. . .

-In the kitchen: Although MTH-80 makes quick work of every kitchen prep task imaginable—cubing potatoes, dicing chives—I especially enjoy how it slices.
+Although MTH-80 makes quick work of every kitchen prep task imaginable—cubing russets, dicing chives—I especially enjoy how it slices.
 Sweet red peppers, eggplant, heirloom tomatoes, all yield without much effort.
 And then, maybe even best of all—there’s skinning large fruits.
 Pineapple, honeydew.
-The narrow blade can more smoothly navigate (than the Shun, for example) between the skin and flesh without getting slowed down.
+Like the Global G-2, the narrow blade can smoothly navigate between the skin and flesh without getting slowed down.

 A final confirmation on maintenance: With regular honing (from the very first week of use, with a ceramic hone) my MAC’s edge has just kept coming back.
 These past four years we’ve given it average use (more than our Shun), yet it can still easily slice up a ripe, greenhouse tomato.
 Yikes!
 Go, MAC go.

 Well, our whirlwind tour through Japanese chef knife land is coming to a close.
 But there is an addendum of runners-up I couldn’t resist posting.
 If you’ve still got some gas in the tank, scroll on down. . .